andreasabel/inCode/entry/tries-with-recursion-schemes.md

     These are all of the node id's of the roots of each of the subtries, paired with the token leading to that subtrie.

-4. Now to generate our result:
+4. Now to produce our result:

     a.
 First we merge all subgraphs (using `G.ufold (G.&)` to merge together two graphs)